-A spinal tap (also known as lumbar puncture) is one of the tests used to diagnosis multiple sclerosis (MS).
+A spinal tap (also known as lumbar puncture) is one of the tests used to diagnose multiple sclerosis (MS).
 The test is done in a hospital or clinic setting where a small sample of the cerebrospinal fluid (CSF) is collected, using a thin needle, from the lower lumber region (lower back).
 A sample that shows abnormal results in proteins and inflammatory cells may indicate MS.

 Besides MS, this test is used to confirm conditions such as meningitis, Guillain-Barre syndrome, or brain and spinal cord cancers.